jags111/ComfyUI-Jags-workflows/Controlnet/readme.md

 <br>

 Need to install the DW preprocesser from comfyUI controlnet Auxilliaries github;

+<a href="https://github.com/Fannovel16/comfyui_controlnet_aux"> Fannovel16/comfyui_controlnet_aux </a>

+A special thanks to Fannovel for his awesome work and examples.
+Please install all dependencies as required or mentioned in the repo.

+All credit & copyright goes to https://github.com/lllyasviel.

+<b> Installation:

+Using ComfyUI Manager (recommended):

+Install ComfyUI Manager and do steps introduced there to install the repo.

+<b> MODEL NEEDS:

 Also will need the control net open pose model from huggingface repository for openposeXL2.safetensors for this to work.
 The model links are as noted here;